MachikaYamauchi/Bench_Bakery/README.md

   - Subscribe the data from the services folder in each component

 - ActivatedRoute
-  - Connect to the detail page from the products listing on the homepage by using product id
+  - Connect to the detail page from the products listing on the homepage by using the product id

 - LocalStorage
-  - Enabled to login and signout from the admin page
+  - Enabled to login and sign out from the admin page

 - Admin page
-  - Able to manage front page by adding, updating, deleting and toggling display
+  - Able to manage front page by adding, updating, deleting, and toggling display
   - For the dashboard layout, use [Bootstrap Examples](https://getbootstrap.com/docs/5.2/examples/dashboard/)

 - File Uploading
-  - Creating methods to upload image files to database
+  - Creating methods to upload image files to the database

 - Responsive
   Using [Bootstrap grid system](https://getbootstrap.com/docs/5.2/layout/grid/#example)